Viscoelasticity of suspension of red blood cells under oscillatory shear flow: Conclusions

 Our next question is how the bulk suspension rheology is altered in oscillatory flows when compared to the case of steady shear flow, where most experimental measures are taken.
-As $f_{in}$ increases, $\eta^\prime$ gradually decreases, while $\eta^{\prime\prime}$ attains its maximum value at frequency $f_{in}$ = 0.5 corresponding to $\mathrm{f}$ = 21 Hz (figure~\ref{fig:hct01ca005lam5}$f$).
-A similar trend was reported for a single spherical capsule with neo-Hookean constitutive law in \cite{Matsunaga2020}, where $\eta^{\prime\prime}$ was shown to reach its maximum at $f_{in}$ = 0.2.
-Interestingly, the local maximum $f_{in}^{max}$ (= 0.5) remains the same in dilute condition ($\phi$ = 0.11) for the RBC suspensions considered here (figure~\ref{fig:hct01ca005lam5}$f$); therefore, the discrepancy in the frequency of the maximum $\eta^{\prime\prime}$ with the previous numerical study by~\cite{Matsunaga2020} might be due to the different membrane constitutive law or the capsule shape rather than an effect of the volume fraction.
-Furthermore, we note that the behavior of the complex viscosity is consistent with that of a non-Newtonian liquid subjected to SAOS flow, such as polymer suspensions modelled by the Oldroyd-B, and Giesekus laws~\citep{Villone2021}.
+As $f_{in}$ increases, $\eta^\prime$ gradually decreases, while $\eta^{\prime\prime}$ attains its maximum value at frequency $f_{in}$ = 0.5 corresponding to $\mathrm{f}$ = 21 Hz (Fig.~\ref{fig:hct01ca005lam5}f).
+A similar trend was reported for a single spherical capsule with NH law in~\citet{Matsunaga2020}, where $\eta^{\prime\prime}$ was shown to reach its maximum at $f_{in}$ = 0.2.
+Interestingly, the local maximum $f_{in}^{max}$ (= 0.5) remains the same in dilute condition ($\phi$ = 0.11) for the RBC suspensions considered here (Fig.~\ref{fig:hct01ca005lam5}f); therefore, the discrepancy in the frequency of the maximum $\eta^{\prime\prime}$ with the previous numerical study by \citet{Matsunaga2020} might be due to the different membrane constitutive law or the capsule shape rather than an effect of the volume fraction.
+Furthermore, the curves obtained here for $\eta^{\prime\prime}$ are qualitatively similar to those in Oldroyd-B fluids~\citep{Bird1987, Maklad2021}, whose $N_2$ is however null.
+While the ratio $-N_2/N_1$ is not exactly equal to 0.5 as typically observed in liquid crystals consisting of rod-like polymer solution~\citep{Maklad2021}, it has the same order of magnitude $O(-\langle N_2 \rangle/\langle N_1 \rangle) = 10^{-1}$, and it is almost independent of the volume fraction $\phi$.
+Overall, SAOS flow basically impedes the deformation of individual RBCs as well as the magnitude of fluid-membrane interactions (Fig.\ref{fig:tension}), resulting in a lower specific viscosity and first and second normal stress differences than in steady shear flow (Figs.~\ref{fig:hct01ca005lam5}c and \ref{fig:hct01ca005lam5}d).